 Our goal is to become a leader in the development, manufacture and marketing of medical devices, implants and biomaterials in the markets in which we compete.
 Our products are principally used in the diagnosis and treatment of neurosurgical, soft-tissue and orthopedic conditions and we intend to expand our presence in those markets.
 Key elements of our strategy include the following:

-- Expand our presence in neurosurgery and closely related surgical specialties; - o Continue to develop new and innovative medical products; and - o Continue to form strategic alliances for Integra LifeSciences products and technologies.
+- Expand our presence in neurosurgery and closely related surgical specialties; - o Continue to develop new and innovative medical products; - o Pursue additional strategic acquisitions; and - Continue to form strategic alliances for Integra LifeSciences products and technologies.